rizqidjamaluddin/warna/src/README.md

 src/ui: UI components
 src/utils: general-purpose utilities

-Try to refactor and contain files, colocating tests next to them, to prevent code duplication and large files.
+- Try to refactor and contain files, colocating tests next to them, to prevent code duplication and large files.
+- Be careful with data migrations.
+In general, NEVER MAKE A BREAKING CHANGE to the database structure.
+Changes should, generally, be additive.
+If this has to happen, make it extremely clear.
+Also, treat existing data as potentially broken; have defaults for most values.